alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### A tiny `Result` implementation

-Exercise: open your IDE and write a `Result` implementation without the use of AI.
+Exercise: open your IDE and write a `Result` implementation.
 Think about its public API, then work backwards.
 Or you can peek at the code below, then write one the next day.

 Teaching implementation (don’t ship it; use *LanguageExt* or *CSharpFunctionalExtensions*).
 It’s intentionally minimalist and intentionally unsafe around `default`/null: it stores `default` in the unused slot (don’t read it), it doesn’t prevent `Ok(null)` / `Fail(null)`, and it doesn’t catch `exceptions`.